 She was shocked to learn that the person who had done the intubation was the anaesthetist she had seen at the club.
 Considering the amount he had been drinking at the club, she could not believe he would have been fit to intubate a small child just a few hours later.
 She called the MDU advice line to explain her dilemma and ask what she should do, as although she was concerned she would not wish to see him struck off.

-The adviser assured her that if he was referred to the GMC it would not strike a doctor off for health concerns, but would usually offer health assessments and may restrict his practice to ensure patient safety.
+The adviser assured her that if he was referred to the GMC it would not strike a doctor off (erase from the register) for health concerns alone, but would usually be offered health assessments and may restrict his practice to ensure patient safety.

 After speaking with the MDU, the member did inform her consultant, who took up the matter with the anaesthetic department.
 The anaesthetic trainee was offered an occupational health appointment and referral to the NHS Practitioner Health programme.

 It is difficult to raise concerns about a colleague's health because of worries it could cause problems for them.
-However, patient safety is paramount and if you feel a colleague's health may put this at risk, you should take steps to protect the patients.
+However, patient safety is paramount, and if you believe a colleague's health may put this at risk, you should take steps to protect the patients.

 In many cases reporting health concerns can result in the colleague being offered the help and support they will need to practice safely in the future.

 MDU medico-legal adviser Dr Sally Old discusses sources of support available to doctors in this short video.
 Check out more sources of support here.